tukl-msd/gem5.TnT/README.md

 * **getfs.sh**: downloads full system files.
 * **getdoc.sh**: downloads documentation and tutorials.
 * **getbenchmarks.sh**: downloads some benchmarks.
-* **getarmsebenchmarks.sh**: generates SE benchmark programs for arm (the ones used by arm-gem5-rsk with a toolchain that is compatible with the current kernel emulated/syscalls implementation).
+* **arch/arm/getarmsebenchmarks.sh**: generates SE benchmark programs for arm (the ones used by arm-gem5-rsk with a toolchain that is compatible with the current kernel emulated/syscalls implementation).
-* **runarmsebenchmarks.sh**: builds gem5 and runs some of the above-mentioned benchmarks.
+* **arch/arm/runarmsebenchmarks.sh**: builds gem5 and runs some of the above-mentioned benchmarks.
-* **getarmfsbenchmarks.sh**: generates FS benchmark programs from the parsec suite for arm.
+* **arch/arm/getarmfsbenchmarks.sh**: generates FS benchmark programs from the parsec suite for arm.
-* **runarmfsbenchmarks.sh**: builds gem5 and runs some of the above-mentioned benchmarks (full-system simulation).
+* **arch/arm/runarmfsbenchmarks.sh**: builds gem5 and runs some of the above-mentioned benchmarks (full-system simulation).

 ### **Compiling gem5**